 The symptoms of cervical facet joint pain tend to vary from patient to patient.
 A patient may experience one or several of these symptoms:

 When a patient diagnosed with cervical facet joint pain, the treatment is usually fairly conservative.
 Their doctor may recommend soft tissue massage, physical therapy, and posture correction.
 Combined with medications such as an anti-inflammatory like ibuprofen, or muscle relaxers to ease muscle spasms in the muscles that surround the affected joint.

 If those methods do not give the patient relief, the doctor may take a more aggressive approach, prescribing facet joint injections that use steroid medications injected into the affected joint.
 This approach is intended to keep the pain localized while reducing it.
 The procedure can be performed in an outpatient setting and has a good record of being useful, but the results are temporary.

 Chiropractors have had much success in treating cervical facet joint pain.
 They can manipulate the areas that are affected, restoring painful, restricted facet joints to a point where they can move much more natural and without pain.
 Over time, with regular chiropractic treatments, they can help to reestablish range of motion in the neck area for their patients.
 This is all done without any medications or injections.
 It is a natural, gentle, effective method for relieving the pain and helping the patient enjoy a better quality of life.

-The information herein on "What to Know About Cervical Facet Joint Pain" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "What to Know About Cervical Facet Joint Pain" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.